Writer.

 I have a PhD from Columbia University from the Departments of Theatre, and English and Comparative Literature.
 My academic specialty is nineteenth-century British literature and theater, but my larger interests include popular entertainment/mass media, spectacle, detectives, heists, capitalism, labor, class, aesthetics, book history, and gender from the nineteenth-century through the present.

 I primarily write long- and short-form pieces of cultural and film criticism.
 My other essays have been published online in Vanity Fair, Vulture, Lapham's Quarterly, Public Books, The Baffler, The Los Angeles Review of Books, Politics/Letters, Points in Case, and Truly*Adventurous, among other places.
-I’m also a Contributing Editor at the film magazine Bright Wall/Dark Room.
+I have also been a Contributing Editor at the film magazine Bright Wall/Dark Room.

 A narrative historical essay I wrote called "The Joke" is currently being optioned in partnership with Elle Fanning, who recorded it as an episode of Vespucci’s "Paperless" podcast, and in 2014, I wrote a PBS television special starring the opera singer Renée Fleming.